-Use of alcohol may impact judgment and decision-making abilities, reduce coordination and reflexes, and slow down central nervous system and other brain functions.
-Alcohol use is a common factor in violent crime, physical altercations, and accidental death.
-In high doses, alcohol can cause marked impairments in cognitive functioning such as the capacity to learn and remember information.
+Use of alcohol may affect judgment and decision-making abilities, slow down the central nervous system and brain function, and reduce coordination and reflex actions.
+Alcohol use (even low doses) may increase the incidence of a variety of aggressive acts, including physical altercations, threats, domestic abuse and accidental death.
+Higher doses may cause marked impairments in mental functions, severely altering a person's ability to learn and remember information.
 Overconsumption can cause respiratory depression and death.
-Long-term consequences of high-risk use include severe and sometimes permanent damage to vital organs such as the brain and the liver.
+Long-term consumption of large quantities of alcohol, particularly when combines with poor nutrition, also can lead to permanent damage to vital organs such as the brain and the liver.

 Use during pregnancy can cause fetal alcohol syndrome and increase risk of reproductive complications including miscarriage, premature births, stillbirths, and more.